vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

     }
 }
 ```
-And we have a factory who is in charge to create the `ResilientHttpInvoker` with the policies that we need to takes care to.
+And we have a factory who is in charge of creating the `ResilientHttpInvoker` with the policies that we need to take care of.
 ```c#
 public class ResilientHttpInvokerFactory
 {